 - Three-year contract with early termination fee required with “free” terminal

 - High complaint volume relative to company size

 Shift4 Payments Overview

-Unfortunately, buying stock in Shift4 Payments might be a better financial move than actually using the company as your payment processor.
-Shift4’s pricing plans and contracts are very much in line with traditional industry practices that drive up costs and result in a poor bargain for small business owners.
-Although the company offers the more transparent interchange-plus pricing model, its sales and marketing practices are more heavily geared toward pushing more expensive tiered pricing plans.
-Long-term contracts with expensive early termination fees are also nearly inevitable.
-However, you can get a contract with as little as a one-year commitment if you pass on Shift4’s “free” terminal offer and buy your hardware outright.
+Shift4’s pricing plans and contracts are very much in line with traditional industry practices, making it a poor bargain for small business owners.
+Although interchange-plus pricing is available, its sales practices are heavily geared toward pushing more expensive tiered pricing plans.
+Long-term contracts with an initial term of one to three years and expensive early termination fees are also nearly inevitable.

-The company’s use of independent sales agents, high complaint volume, and reputation for poor customer service after the sale also drag down its overall score.
-As a result, we’re awarding Shift4 Payments a mediocre score of just 3 out of 5 stars at this time.
-While it could potentially be a good choice for a large business that can negotiate competitive interchange-plus processing rates and a waiver of the early termination fee, most small business owners should look elsewhere.
-Your best place to start your search is our Merchant Account Comparison Chart, which outlines the basic features of some of the very best processors we’ve found.
+The company’s use of independent sales agents, high complaint volume, and reputation for poor customer service after the sale also drag down its overall score, which is just 3 out of 5 stars at this time.
+While it could potentially be a good choice for a large business that can negotiate lower rates and a waiver of the early termination fee, most small business owners should look elsewhere.

 Table of Contents

 Products & Services

 Shift4 Processing offers a complete line of products and services for almost any retail or online business.
 These products integrate seamlessly with each other and most major third-party services, allowing you to build a complete payments processing system with ease.
 Here’s an overview of what you’ll find: